fattorib/Flax-ResNets/Readme.md

 ```

 Adding a learning rate schedule is quite easy.
 Optax supports many of the common ones.
-Since the schdule is passed in as a function to the optimizer, all lr steps are handled internally compared with PyTorch which requires calling ```scheduler.step()```.
+Since the schdule is passed in as a function to the optimizer, all lr steps are handled internally compared with PyTorch which requires calling ```scheduler.step()``` manually.

 # 4. Miscellaneous